 Schedule and share your posts and images from your WordPress backend automatically on social media channels.

 Visuals are important elements for your content marketing and blogging success.
 Images capture attention, increase click-rates and engagement and help you to get more results in organic and visual search.
 Repurposing your content for a variety of visuals helps you to create more media-formats for sharing and re-sharing your content.
-By optimizing your images and sizes for SEO and social media and by cross-promoting your content on multiple social plattforms your content will get more reach and drive more traffic to your blog or website.
+By optimizing your images and sizes for SEO and social media and by cross-promoting your content on multiple social platforms your content will get more reach and drive more traffic to your blog or website.
 Smart social media automation tools help you to schedule and share your visual content across your social channels to get better results in less time.